Skatterbrainz/WelcomeToEarth/chapter2.md

 "Welcome to Earth!" followed by an ecstatic giggle, like normally heard at a music concert.
 And she ran towards them, with arms outstretched, as if to give them all a big hug.
 The pitch of her giggling laugh was unstable as each foot landed on the uneven dirt and she struggled to catch her breath.

-It was at exact moment, that the girl, and most of the nearby crowd, realized that approaching them without being requested was perceived as a direct mortal threat.
+It was at that very exact moment, that the girl, and most of the nearby crowd, realized that approaching them without being requested was perceived as a direct mortal threat.

 So, the visitors vaporized all of them, and then vaporized the entire planet.